sonata-nfv/tng-gtk-usr/README.md

 Once done, you will have the api available at http://tng-gtk-usr:4567 with this endpoints:

-## /users:
+## /users
-GET
+*GET

 	This will give you a list of all the users.

-POST
+*POST
 	You will create a new user.
 You need this info:

-		- Name
-		- Email (this must be unique)
-		- Password
-		- Role
-		- Status
+	{
+		"username":"my_username",
+		"name":"my_name",
+		"password":"my_password",
+		"email":"my_email@my_email.com",
+		"role":"my_role"
+	}

+By default, the status of the user is "admin".
+It can be changed later with the Patch operation.

-## /users/:email
+## /users/<username>

-GET
+*GET

-	This will give you the information about this user
+	This will give this user info

+*PATCH
+	You will modify a user.
+You need this info:

+	{
+		"status":"cancelled",
+		"password":"luis",
+		"role":"customer",
+		"email":"luis_new@luis_new.com"
+	}
+By default, the status of the user is "admin".
+It can be changed later with the Patch operation.

 ## /login:
 POST

 Login into the 5GTango Portal.
 This will create and return a user token.
+The user's Token is need for the other operations.
+For example:

+- Admin token is needed to modify the status of and user, give "admin" role or establish the password empty.

+- Normal user token can modify that user info, email, password, ls status and role (nom admin).

-## /users/:email/roles
+## /endpoints

 GET

-	This will give you the role for the selected user.
-You need an admin token to access this info.
+This will give you a list of all the roles and endpoints (with verbs) available for the users.

 POST
-	Here you can change the roles of the user account.
-You need an admin token to change this info.
-The body must have a `JSON` document with the list of roles to be added.
-E.g., `{"roles": [ "admin", "developer", "customer"]}`.

-Note: we need to decide if a user may have more than one role at the same time or not.
+This will create a new endpoint.
+Admin token required.
+Example:

+	{
+		"role":"admin",
+		"endpoint":"packages",
+		"verbs":"get,post,put"
+	}

-## /users/:email/status
+## /endpoints/<username>

 GET
-	This will give you the status for the selected user.
-You need an admin token to access this info.
-POST
-       Here you can change the status of the user account.
-You need an admin token to change this info.
-The body must have a `JSON` document with the status to be given.
-E.g., `{"status": "active"}`.

-## /users/:email
-PATCH
-       Here you can change the password of the user account.
-You need an admin token to change this info.
-The body must have a `JSON` document with the new password.
-E.g., `{"password": "5g7ang0"}`.
-Note: passwords are saved encripted.

-## /users/:email/get_role_endpoints ??
-GET
-	This will give you the status for the selected user.
-You need an admin token to access this info.

-## /users/roles
-GET
-	This will give you a list of all the roles and endpoints available for the users.
+This will give you a list of all the roles and endpoints (with verbs) available for that user.

 ## Versioning